Special counsel wants documents on Trump, numerous campaign associates

-WASHINGTON — The grand jury investigating alleged collusion between Russia and Donald Trump's presidential campaign has sent a witness a subpoena seeking all documents involving the president and a host of his closest advisers, according to a copy of the subpoena reviewed by NBC News.
+WASHINGTON — The grand jury investigating alleged collusion between Russia and Donald Trump's presidential campaign has sent a witness a subpoena seeking all documents involving the president and a host of his closest advisers, according to a copy of the subpoena received by former adviser Sam Nunberg and reviewed by NBC News.

-According to the subpoena, which was sent to a witness by special counsel Robert Mueller, investigators want emails, text messages, work papers, telephone logs and other documents going back to Nov.
+According to the subpoena, which was sent to Nunberg by special counsel Robert Mueller, investigators want emails, text messages, work papers, telephone logs and other documents going back to Nov.
 1, 2015, 4½ months after Trump launched his campaign.

 NBC News reported last week that Mueller's team is asking pointed questions about whether Trump knew about hacked emails from Hillary Clinton's campaign before the public found out.
 The subpoena indicates that Mueller may be focused not just on what Trump campaign aides knew and when they knew it, but also on what Trump himself knew.

-Note: Editor's note: This article has been updated to include the fact that the subpoena was received by Sam Nunberg, a former Trump campaign adviser.
-CORRECTION (March 5, 2018, 12:28 a.m.
-ET): The headline on an earlier version of this article misstated the recipient of Mueller's subpoena.
-The subpoena seeking all documents involving President Donald Trump and a host of his closest advisers was given to a witness, not to the president himself.